-Teeth Whitening in Belmont
+Teeth Whitening in Belmont, MA

 Teeth whitening is the most common cosmetic dentistry procedure because most people experience stained or discolored teeth at some point in their lives.
 While there are many options available for whitening teeth, not all of them are safe—some can erode tooth enamel, damage soft tissue, and cause tooth sensitivity.
 At Belmont Family Dentistry, we only offer teeth whitening products that contain a base of water and fluoride, which provides impressive results without any discomfort or damage.
 Our teeth whitening treatments include: